UBC-MDS/SharpEdge/CONDUCT.md

 * Publishing others' private information, such as a physical or electronic address, without explicit permission
 * Other conduct which could reasonably be considered inappropriate in a professional setting

+### Consequences of Unacceptable Behavior
+Participants who engage in unacceptable behavior may face the following consequences:
+* A verbal or written warning regarding their behavior.
+* Temporary or permanent removal from the project and associated communication channels.
+* Reporting of the behavior to appropriate authorities, depending on the severity of the incident.

+### Procedure for Reporting and Dealing with Unacceptable Behavior
+If you witness or experience behavior that violates this Code of Conduct, please report it as follows:
+1. Contact any member of the project team directly through the project's communication platform.
+2. Alternatively, report the incident to yuci21st@student.ubc.ca.
+All reports will be managed with utmost discretion and confidentiality.

+When reporting an incident, please provide the following details:
+* Your name and contact information (optional, but providing them is encouraged).
+* A description of the incident, including time, location, and involved parties.
+* Any additional context or evidence to help us understand the situation.

+The project team will review all reports promptly and determine the appropriate course of action.
+The reporter will be informed of the resolution process to the extent possible while maintaining confidentiality.

 ## Our Responsibilities

 Project maintainers are responsible for clarifying the standards of acceptable behavior and are expected to take appropriate and fair corrective action in response to any instances of unacceptable behavior.